nanjiangshu/proq3/README.md

 2. If you don't have "numpy" package, install it by typing `pip install numpy`

 3. If you don't have "keras" package, install it by typing `pip install keras`

+If you are using gcc5 or newer and have problem installing keras, check out this help page: https://github.com/Theano/Theano/issues/4425

 ##Test run